podratz/leonardo-swift/README.md

 ## Intention behind this project

-This library is inspired by another library I wrote a while back called Leonardo-python, which provides similiar functionality with syntactic sugar for the python language.
+This library is inspired by another library I wrote a while back called [leonardo-python](https://github.com/podratz/leonardo-python), which provides similiar functionality with syntactic sugar for the python language.

 ## How to get started